MA in Multicultural Education

 According to university policy, "A minimum cumulative grade point average of 3.0.
 No grade below a “B” may be counted toward the degree requirement unless expressly permitted by a campus-approved graduate programs’ written policies".
 See http://catalog.csus.edu/graduate-degree-requirements/

-EDBM 599 (Continuous Enrollment) will only be offered to students (a) after two consecutive semesters of EDBM 565, and (b) with advisor approval.
+EDBM 599 (Continuous Enrollment) will only be offered to students (a) after one semester of EDBM 565, AND (b) with advisor approval.